ConfederacyOfGaia/Gaia/dms-guide.md

 The ignoble races start appearing almost immediately: within 5 years.
 The ignoble races breed and mature at twice the rate of the noble races, so there are always a lot of them.

 Within the first hundred years, the noble races learn to harnesss magic and to create enchanted weapons, armor, and wondrous items.
-Many of these are taken it destroyed by the ignoble raiders, but some remain.
+Many of these are taken or destroyed by the ignoble raiders, but some remain.
 They are too stupid to attune to these items, but will sometimes be found wielding them.

 The stories of the great figures of legend are drawn from barely-remembered histories of past ages.
 (The orcs often have accurate histories of these personages.)